gaelyn/smart_logic_code_challenge/README.md

 ## Logic
 In order to demonstrate OOP, my logic was to have one class that would take information from each line in the input files and create a `Person` object with desired attributes.
-Then create another class that would handle loading the files, parsing though each line, and generating those `Person` objects, and then sort those objects based on the given criteria.
+Then I created another class, `FileSorter`, that would handle loading the files, parsing though each line, and generating those `Person` objects, and sorting those objects based on the given criteria.

 ## File Setup